 You’ll find Cossack 35 minutes East of Karratha, 12 minutes from Point Samson, 8 minutes from Wickham and 10 minutes from Roeburne.
 It’s a short drive off the main highway on your way past, and well worth pulling in for a break, lunch, to stretch your legs or to stay a couple of nights.

 Cossack is a tiny town, full of interesting history.
 There’s a museum, Café and some very scenic places to pull over and soak it up.
 Accommodation is available for those who don’t want to camp.
-Cossack is certainly a unique, and peaceful location.
+Cossack is certainly a unique, and peaceful location that is missed by the majority of tourists in favour of the much larger towns.

 Cossack was a huge port in the past, with majority of shipping now coming and going from Karratha, Dampier and Port Hedland.